rahdeensigari/simple-qdd/JOURNAL.md

     print("Motor Stopped")
 ```

-Alright I'm going to be honest I restarted my computer and lost 3 hours of progress on the journal...
+Alright I'm going to be honest I restarted my computer and lost an hour of progress on the journal...
 So if the following stuff I write isn't as detailed that's why.

 I'll quickly go over how the script works: